mtreinik/led-strip-controller/README.md

 When the microcontroller starts, it initializes the WiFi shield and the LED strips, then connects a WiFi router and sets up a HTTP server listening on port 80.

+Add name and password of your WiFi router in `server/credentials.h`.

 The main loop does the following: When a HTTP client is available, it reads a line from the request, processes the command and send a response to the